 Bayern and 1860 moved across the city to the new Olympiastadion.
 Grünwalder

-for a few small spells during the 1970’s before returning on a permanent basis
+for a few small spells during the 1970s before returning permanently

 from 1982 and 1995 as the club hit financial troubles.